Super foods: what to eat to help prevent anxiety in Parkinson’s disease

 Kathrynne Holden, MS, RD (retired) is the author of ‘Eat Well, Stay Well with Parkinson’s Disease’, ‘Cook Well, Stay Well with Parkinson’s Disease’ and the National Parkinson Foundation booklet ‘Nutrition Matters’.
 Visit her website, nutritionucanlivewith.com, for more Parkinson-related nutrition information.

-For comprehensive information about nutrition and Parkinson’s, please visit the EPDA website.
+For comprehensive information about nutrition and Parkinson’s, please visit Parkinson’s Europe website.

 How DBS helped Inge Carstensen learn to live with Parkinson's